cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher))

-[Here](src/main/java/com/simpleprograms/CaesarCipher.java) you can see the implementation of Caesar Cipher (I used offset to the right) in Java.
+[Here](src/main/java/com/simpleprograms/CaesarCipher.java) you can see the implementation of Caesar Cipher (I used offset to the right) in Java and [here](src/test/java/com/simpleprograms/CaesarCipherTest.java) - the JUnit tests.

 ### ChocolateBreaker